 You can do that with evergreen content.

-These have long shelf life because they remain relevant to your audience.
+According to Rankvy, these have long shelf life because they remain relevant to your audience.

 You can also repurpose them to another format such as turning them into a podcast, video, or an infographic.